smitpi/PSGalleryReport/psgallery-authors.md

 + **Set-MultipleBIOSAttributesREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get current BIOS attribute settings, get specific BIOS attribute current value, get BIOS attribute registry or set mulitple BIOS attributes. [*01/06/2022 01:03:59*]
 + **Set-ImportServerConfigurationProfileLocalFilenameREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish OEM extension to import server configuration profile (SCP) file locally.
 Filename can either be in supported JSON or XML format.
 If SCP file is needed, execute SCP export cmdlet. [*01/06/2022 00:59:57*]
 + **Set-IdracLcSystemAttributesREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to either get iDRAC, Lifecycle Controller(LC) or System attributes or set one or multiple iDRAC, LC or System attributes. [*01/06/2022 00:58:39*]
-+ **Set-IdracDefaultSettingsREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to reset iDRAC to default settings.
-Once the action is invoked, iDRAC will reset to defaults and restart the iDRAC. iDRAC should be back up within a couple of minutes. [*01/06/2022 00:57:36*]
 + **Set-ExportServerConfigurationProfileLocalREDFISH 6.0.0**  - iDRAC cmdlet used to export server configuration profile locally using Redfish API.
 It will display the attributes locally to the screen along with copying them to a file.
 For more details on SCP feature, refer to document "https://downloads.dell.com/Manuals/Common/dellemc-server-config-profile-refguide.pdf" [*01/06/2022 00:56:36*]
 + **Set-ExportImportServerConfigurationProfileNetworkShareREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to export or import server configuration profile or SCP.
 It will call either ExportSystemConfiguration or ImportSystemConfiguration method.
 For more details on SCP feature, refer to document "https://downloads.dell.com/Manuals/Common/dellemc-server-config-profile-refguide.pdf" [*01/06/2022 00:55:31*]
 + **Set-DeviceFirmwareSimpleUpdateTransferProtocolREDFISH 6.0.0**  - iDRAC cmdlet used to update fimrware for one device iDRAC supports using a supported network share which contains the firmware image.
 Supported image types are Dell Windows Update Packages (DUP) with .EXE extension. [*01/06/2022 00:54:33*]